Nicola Charles: Acting career

 Charles started her career in British television commercials, having been chosen as the face to launch Coca-Cola's new flagship brand Sprite.
-She continued in commercials and modelling work.
+She continued in commercials and modelling work for brands including Oil of Ulay and Häagen-Dazs.

 After moving to Australia in the mid-1990s with then boyfriend Scott Michaelson, she landed her first acting role.
 Having turned up at Grundy Television studios auditioning for game show The Price is Right, Charles was noticed by casting director Jan Russ and invited to read for a part on Neighbours, and was offered the role of Sarah Beaumont.

 Charles left Neighbours in 1999.
-After having little success in furthering her own career, she relocated to Los Angeles.
+She made her feature film debut in the 2000 black comedy Muggers, playing the small role of Belinda.

 In 2009, she had a supporting role in the 2011 comedy film For Christ's Sake.

 Charles returned to Melbourne in early 2012, and in 2013 reprised her role in Neighbours.

 Other activities

 In 2001, Charles finished writing and recording an album called Listening in Color in London.
 The album was mixed by prominent sound engineer Chris Lord-Alge in Los Angeles, but not released by Mushroom Records UK.

 Charles has penned two novels, Click Monkey: Who Do You Trust with Your Kids?
 (2019), and The Witches of Toorak (2020).
 In July 2020 Charles bought the publisher of her books, Shield-Maiden Publishing, becoming CEO and sole owner.

 She became known as a conspiracy theorist during the COVID-19 pandemic, calling herself "The White Rabbit".
 In the lead-up to the 2023 Australian Indigenous Voice referendum, she created a video falsely claiming that the establishment of the Voice would lead to the UN taking over land in Australia, appointing "one man and one woman in every district".

-She is a candidate for The Great Australian Party for the 2025 Australian federal election.
+She was a candidate for The Great Australian Party in the 2025 Australian federal election.

 Personal life

-Charles married kickboxing champion Sean Cochrane in March 1993.
+Charles was engaged to model Dan Travers.
+She married kickboxing champion and model Sean Cochrane ten days after meeting him in March 1993, but the marriage ended four months later and they divorced in 1994.

+Charles married her Muggers co-star Jason Barry in August 2003, and they relocated to Los Angeles, so Barry could pursue his acting career.
+They have two daughters.
+Charles and Barry divorced in 2008.

 On 1 June 2012, Charles married DJ Mark Tabberner in Caulfield.
 Charles and Tabberner have a son.